Krypf/arxiv_bot/README.md

 # arxiv_bot

-This is a simple Python library.
+This is a Python library for arXiv bots.

+# Bluesky API

+# arXiv API